When jumping to conclusions leads you astray.

 Friend requests don't indicate a hack

 You can’t friend request your existing friends.
-Any friend requests they see are from other, very likely fake, impersonation accounts.
-The right thing to do is to report the fake accounts to Facebook.
+Any friend requests your friends see are from impersonation accounts.
+Your friends should not accept the friend requests, and report the fake accounts to Facebook.
 Hackers seem to use this technique to eventually impersonate you and attempt to scam your friends.

 You can’t friend your friends